SilkRose/Pony/src/stories/darling-and-date/01-announce-and-ask.md

 Pinkie replied, “The date, silly.”

-Rainbow, while look at Fluttershy, replied, “Ok, but I'm not the best at this sort of stuff.”
+Rainbow, while look at Fluttershy, replied, “Okay, but I'm not the best at this sort of stuff.”

 Pinkie hugged Rainbow, “Thank you.”